Full time; flexible hybrid schedule of office/field and remote work

 Location: 2244 Church Avenue, Brooklyn, NY 11226

-What the Care Manager/Care Coordinator Does: Our team of Care Coordinators partner with clients and their providers to achieve their individualized goals related to improved health and well-being.
+What the Case Manager/Care Coordinator Does: Our team of Care Coordinators partner with clients and their providers to achieve their individualized goals related to improved health and well-being.
 While managing physical and mental health and decreasing hospitalizations are priorities in the Health Home program, we take a holistic approach and address all social determinants of health which impact our clients’ lives.
 Care Coordinators formulate and implement service plans with their clients; monitor progress through regularly scheduled telephone contact and/or face-to-face home, office and hospital visits; and document via service plans, assessments and progress notes.

 Some of the services our Health Home program provides include, but are not limited to:

 - Connecting patients to medical and mental health care;